Wasgton/job-application-tracker/README.md

 # Job Application Tracker

-### Project made to apply in practice C#, .NET, Entity Framework and Clean Archtecture.
+### Project made to put in practice C#, .NET, Entity Framework and Clean Archtecture.

-The idea is, create a simple API to register the jobs that the user applied during a job hunting process and track the companies that answered, when was it, what was the answer etc.
+The idea is to create a simple API for registering the jobs that the user applied to during a job hunting process, and to track the companies that responded, along with the date and the nature of the response.